 Dose your Coffee Beans

-I recommend starting with a 1:15 coffee-to-water ratio, and tweak it up or down to your preference.
-This comes to 35 grams of coffee grounds for 500 ml of water.
-Coffee people use metric measurements, so to translate that for you, it will be 35 grams of coffee grounds and 16 oz. of water.
+Start with a 1:15 coffee-to-water ratio, adjusting to taste.
+According to the SCA Golden Cup standard, a brew ratio of 1:15 to 1:18 is recommended.
+This equates to 35 grams of coffee grounds for 500 ml of water.
+Coffee professionals use metric measurements; thus, this translates to 35 grams of coffee grounds and 16 oz. of water.
+If you lack a scale, approximate 35 grams to about 8 leveled tablespoons.

 Grind Your Coffee